Bill Cosby sexual assault cases: Janice Dickinson

-Dickinson brought forth a similar defamation lawsuit against Cosby in May 2015, filed in California.
+Dickinson filed a similar defamation lawsuit against Cosby in May 2015 in California.
 According to Bloom, "Calling Dickinson a liar is a defamatory statement under the law ... and that's the mistake Bill Cosby made."
-Later court filings included sworn statements from friends and colleagues who confirmed that Dickinson provided a consistent story for many years about her alleged abuse.
-Pablo Fenjves, Dickinson's ghostwriter, as well as former ReganBooks president Judith Regan, both asserted that Dickinson came forward with her allegations for her 2002 autobiography, but they were not included in the book because ReganBooks' parent company HarperCollins was afraid of being sued by Cosby.
+Later court filings include sworn statements from friends and colleagues confirming that Dickinson provided a consistent story for many years about her alleged abuse.
+Pablo Fenjves, Dickinson's ghostwriter, and former ReganBooks president Judith Regan asserted that Dickinson came forward with her allegations for her 2002 autobiography, but they were not included in the book because ReganBooks' parent company HarperCollins was afraid of being sued by Cosby.

 On November 2, 2015, Los Angeles Superior Court Judge Debre Katz Weintraub ruled Cosby and Singer must give depositions despite their efforts to have the case thrown out (Singer was not named as a defendant in the case).
-The ruling stated Dickinson's lawyers could seek answers only as to whether the denials were made maliciously, and Cosby and Singer could assert attorney–client privilege and refuse to answer some questions.
-Singer was scheduled to be deposed November 19 in Los Angeles, with Cosby's deposition occurring on November 23 in Boston.
-On November 12, a California appeals court temporarily halted an order requiring them to testify.
-Both parties are required to provide information by the end of the month to state their cases as to why or why not the deposition should proceed.
+The ruling stated Dickinson's lawyers could seek answers only about whether the denials were made maliciously, and Cosby and Singer could assert attorney–client privilege and refuse to answer some questions.
+Singer was scheduled to be deposed November 19 in Los Angeles and Cosby on November 23 in Boston.
+On November 12, a California appeals court temporarily halted the order requiring them to testify.
+Both parties were required to provide information by the end of the month about why or why not the deposition should proceed.
 "We are confident that once the Court of Appeals hears full argument on the issues it will allow the deposition of Mr. Cosby and his attorney to go forward," Bloom wrote in an email.
 Singer announced that he was planning on "pursuing claims against Janice Dickinson and Lisa Bloom after I prevail in this action."